Kelly Mader

-Kelly Forbes Mader (February 12, 1952 – June 24, 2016) was an American rancher and politician.
+Kelly Forbes Mader (February 12, 1952 – June 24, 2016) was an American politician.

-Born in Sheridan, Wyoming, Mader was a rancher, auctioneer, and real estate broker.
-He was also involved with the coal industry.
-Mader lived in Campbell County, Wyoming.
+Born in Sheridan, Wyoming, Mader was a rancher, auctioneer, and real estate broker with involvement in the coal industry.
+He lived in Campbell County, Wyoming.
 Mader served on the Wyoming House of Representatives in 1983 and 1984 and was a Republican.
-He then served in the Wyoming State Senate from 1985 to 1991.
-He died suddenly from a heart attack at his home in College Station, Texas at age 64.
+He then served in the Wyoming Senate from 1985 to 1991.
+He died at the age of 64 from a sudden heart attack at his home in College Station, Texas at age 64.
 His brother Troy Mader also served in the Wyoming Legislature.